Gideon-Stein/KI4KI/README.md

 ## Maintainers

-[@GideonStein](https://github.com/Gideon-Stein) - Primary maintainer and lead developer
+[@GideonStein](https://github.com/Gideon-Stein) - Primary maintainer and lead developer.

 For questions regarding the research methodology or technical implementation, please open an issue or contact the maintainer directly.